bitcoin-core/btcdeb/README.md

 ## MAST stuff

-`btcdeb` also has some stuff related to MAST (merkelized abstract syntax trees), based on the implementation by Mark Friedenbach.
+`btcdeb` also has some stuff related to MAST (merkelized abstract syntax trees), based on the implementation by Mark Friedenbach, in the [mbv-taileval](https://github.com/kallewoof/btcdeb/tree/mbv-taileval) branch.

 There are two commands, `merklebranch` and `mastify`.